tkwaterss/Bike_Bandits/README.md

-# Bike Bandits
+# Cycle Mate

-Bike Bandits is a Service Management App for use by a bike shop.
+Cycle Mate is a Service Management App for use by a bike shop.
 It's main features are focused around managing service tickets from creation to work completion.

 More of what why and how